-1. The ratio of supervision hours to client contact hours should be not less than 1:6

-2. Where group supervision is provided, it will be considered on a pro rata basis as follows:

-· a group of up to four can claim 50% of the time together
+- 1. The ratio of supervision hours to client contact hours should be not less than 1:6 - 2.
+Where group supervision is provided, it will be considered on a pro rata basis as follows: - a group of up to four can claim 50% of the time together

-• for groups of 5 and more, the time needs to be divided equally e.g., a group of 5 participants having group supervision for 5 hours will have completed 1-hour supervision each.
+. for groups of 5 and more, the time needs to be divided equally e.g., a group of 5 participants having group supervision for 5 hours will have completed 1-hour supervision each.

-3. The focus of the work must be on client related issues, and the group led by a recognised supervisor who has experience of delivering group supervision within a supervision contract.

-4. Supervisors must ensure that all practice undertaken by trainees is supervised and individual members of the group, and the whole group, have the opportunity to have their developmental needs addressed.
+- 3. Supervisors must ensure that all practice undertaken by trainees is supervised. - 4.
+The focus of the work must be on client related issues, and the group led by a recognised supervisor who has experience of delivering group supervision within a supervision contract. - 5.
+Supervisors must ensure that all practice undertaken by trainees is supervised and individual members of the group, and the whole group, have the opportunity to have their developmental needs addressed.
 'Peer-led' groups are not acceptable.

-2.8.5 Individual and Group Supervision
+2.8.4 Individual and Group Supervision

-1. The course must ensure that students have regular and sufficient supervision in line with the ratio requirements in criteria 2.8.4

-2. Students should have the opportunity to experience both individual and group supervision.
+- 1. The course must ensure that students have regular and sufficient supervision in line with the ratio requirements in criteria 2.8.3. - 2.
+Students should have the opportunity to experience both individual and group supervision.